Denver Metro Action Day for Visibility

 Indoor Burning Restrictions in Effect

-Limited atmospheric mixing on Wednesday will result in Moderate to Poor visibility.
+Building fine particulate levels combined with limited atmospheric mixing will result in Moderate to Poor visibility on Thursday.

 For statewide conditions, forecasts and advisories, visit: